Who is eligible to receive meal service at Stone Soup Corvallis, Inc.?

 Is there a minimum age limit for volunteers to work at a meal-site?

 Typically, volunteers must be 17 years of age or older; there are some task that youth under 18 years cannot do for safety reasons.
-Youths aged 14-16 may volunteer with signed permission from a parent or guardian and if they are accompanied by a parent, guardian, or responsible group leader.
+Vaccinated youth aged 14-16 may volunteer with signed permission from a parent or guardian and if they are accompanied by a parent, guardian, or responsible group leader.
 Adults accompanying a youth must check in/out with the meal-site supervisor.
 There must be one adult for every youth group, with a maximum of five youth per group.
 Prior arrangements must be made with the Volunteer Coordinator at email@example.com.